 Here's a Video on Why Personal Values Are So Important

 By identifying our values, we can begin to design a life that is in better alignment our true self.
 Keep in mind that values are different for everyone—you are the only one who can identify your values.

-To get started, think about the list of values below.
+To get started, think about the list of values below (go here for a longer values list).
 Write down any of the values that you hold.
 Feel free to add additional values if they are not included on the list.